 - Trust – feel more confident in your own thoughts and feelings

-Self-esteem is not the same as self-centredness.
-It does not mean you are selfish or egotistical but it does allow you to appreciate the qualities you do have and respond to others in a positive and productive way.
-It can help you feel better about yourself and better abut others around you with a positive, healthy attitude.
+Self-esteem is not self-centeredness.
+It doesn’t mean you are selfish or egotistical, but it does allow you to appreciate the qualities you have and respond to others in a productive way.
+It can help you show kindness towards yourself and view others around you with a positive, healthy attitude.

-There are no regulations regarding the level of training a counsellor treating someone with low self-esteem needs.
-There are however several accredited courses, qualifications and workshops available to counsellors to improve their knowledge of a particular area, so for peace of mind you may wish to check to see if they have had further training in this area.
+There aren’t regulations regarding the level of training a counsellor working with someone with low self-esteem needs, however, there are several accredited courses, qualifications and workshops available to counsellors to improve their knowledge of a particular area.

 This is where you can submit feedback about the content of this page.